 For Steve, his invested funds will grow to support nonprofits that transform lives, like Zoe Empowers – an organization that gives orphans the tools and resources they need to thrive independently.
 But there is more.
 With a DAF, Steve’s family can experience the same type of charitable decisions he had made in his mother’s honor.
 Through his successor advisors, the philanthropic family legacy he began with his mom will continue, and the rich conversations about life-changing nonprofits will as well.

 “I want my family to stay connected,” Steve said eagerly.
-“With the Donor-advised Fund, as I have it written, my family will connect twice a year to discuss grant requests.
+“With the donor-advised fund, as I have it written, my family will connect twice a year to discuss grant requests.
 They will have amazing conversations about the importance of philanthropy and the organizations they believe are making a difference.”

 Since the two parts of his family, his wife’s side and his sister’s, are separated by hundreds of miles, Steve’s philanthropic aims ensure those most important to him will stay in relationship no matter how far apart they might be.